 - an LLC can have an unlimited number of owners, including foreign owners, while an S corporation is limited to 100 shareholders, none of whom can be nonresident aliens.

-LLCs are much like limited partnerships except they do not require a general partner that assumes full personal liability for all business debts.
+LLCs are much like limited partnerships except they do not require a general partner to assume full personal liability for all business debts.
 Furthermore, unlike LLC members, limited partners can lose their limited liability if they participate actively in the business.

 Since LLCs are pass-through entities, there is no double taxation of profits as there is with a C corporation.
 Furthermore, a liquidation of the C corporation may result in corporate and shareholder taxes, while a liquidation of an LLC usually only has tax consequences to the members.
 However, any profit left in an LLC at the end of the tax year is taxable income to the members, whether they withdraw the money or not.
 Hence, they do not benefit from the lower corporate tax rate on C corporations.

 Many states also allow the formation of limited liability partnerships (LLPs), which is an LLC for specified professionals — usually state licensed occupations, such as doctors, accountants, lawyers, or architects.
 The LLP designation, or RLLP for Registered Limited Liability Partnership, must be part of the business's name in all legal transactions and in public advertising.
 Unlike a general partnership, the partners of an LLP do not have liability for malpractice by the other partners; they only have liability for their own actions.
-Generally, LLPs are available in those states that do not allow some professionals to be part of an LLC.
+Generally, LLPs are available in those states that prohibit some professionals to be part of an LLC.
 Additionally, some businesses cannot be LLCs, such as banks, insurance companies, and nonprofit organizations.